Toxic-ui45/Challenge_Amigo_Secreto/README.md

 Users can:
 - Add friends´names to a list.
 - Display the names entered in a dynamic list.
-- Randomly drzaw a name from the list and display the result on the screen.
+- Randomly draw a name from the list and display the result on the screen.